drycc/workflow/src/contributing/development-environment.md

 ### Using a Development Registry

-To facilitate deploying Docker images containing your changes to your Kubernetes cluster, you will need to make use of a Docker registry.
+To facilitate deploying Container images containing your changes to your Kubernetes cluster, you will need to make use of a Container registry.
 This is a location to where you can push your custom-built images and from where your Kubernetes cluster can retrieve those same images.

-If your development cluster runs locally (in Minikube, for instance), the most efficient and economical means of achieving this is to run a Docker registry locally _as_ a Docker container.
+If your development cluster runs locally (in Minikube, for instance), the most efficient and economical means of achieving this is to run a Container registry locally _as_ a Container container.

 To facilitate this, most Drycc components provide a make target to create such a registry: